Andrew Tate: Women

 Tate has been criticised for saying that women "belong in the home", "can't drive", and are "given to the man and belong to the man" as "a man's property".
-Tate has also said that men prefer dating 18- and 19-year-old women, because they are "likely to have had sex with fewer men", in order to "make an imprint" on teenagers, and that women who do not stay home are "hoes".
+Tate has also said that men prefer dating 18- and 19-year-old women, because they are "likely to have had sex with fewer men", to "make an imprint" on teenagers, and that women who do not stay home are "hoes".

 Sexual harassment

 In 2017 Tate received attention for his tweets describing his view of what qualifies as sexual harassment amid the Harvey Weinstein sexual abuse cases, and for tweeting several times that sexual assault victims share responsibility for their assaults.
 Tate came out in support of Russell Brand after multiple women accused Brand of sexual assault.